Canon 200D vs Leica CL

-The Canon EOS 200D (called Canon SL2 in some regions) and the Leica CL (Typ 7323) are two digital cameras that were announced, respectively, in June 2017 and November 2017.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Leica CL (Typ 7323) are two digital cameras that were officially introduced, respectively, in June 2017 and November 2017.
 The 200D is a DSLR, while the CL is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Leica provides 24.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Leica provides 24.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Leica CL

-The physical size and weight of the Canon 200D and the Leica CL are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Leica CL.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is notably smaller (10 percent) than the Canon 200D.
 Moreover, the CL is markedly lighter (11 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the CL are weather-sealed.

-The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The 200D was launched at a markedly lower price (by 80 percent) than the CL, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Canon 200D vs Leica CL